-Q: How did the Engineering Entrepreneurship course prepare you in your entrepreneurial journey?
+Q: How did the Engineering Entrepreneurship course prepare you for your entrepreneurial journey?

 A: The Engineering Entrepreneurship course represented the first step in my entrepreneurial journey.
 As it is with any complex endeavor, the initial conditions significantly impact the trajectory and the ultimate endpoint of the journey.
 The Engineering Entrepreneurship course set our initial conditions for success by providing us with the tools and, more importantly, the mindset we needed to succeed.

-Q: How has the mentorship you received help you in the development of your company?
+Q: How has the mentorship you received helped you in the development of your company?